Last updated: March 1, 2021

 Florida

-Recreational use is illegal.
-Medicinal use is legal under limited circumstances.
+Moreover, medicinal use is legal under very limited circumstances, as stated in the Use of Marijuana for Debilitating Medical Conditions.
 A doctor must be certified and must determine whether marijuana use is an appropriate treatment.
 The state licenses business to cultivate, process and dispense medical marijuana to qualified patients.
 Qualifying conditions include cancer, glaucoma, MS, Parkinson’s disease, HIV/AIDS or other debilitating medical conditions of the same kind or class.

 Florida drug testing »